 "The last thing people want to do is be dependent on family members for their care," Kerins says.

-At the same time, they want to be able to leave an inheritance for their loved ones when they die.
+At the same time, people who may like combination life insurance are those who to leave an inheritance for their loved ones when they die.

 If you're interested in a hybrid life insurance policy, you typically need to make that decision when you purchase life insurance.
 It usually isn't possible to add a long-term care rider later, according to Kerins.